-By registering the group composition in the emaj\relation internal table, the emaj\create\group() function freezes its definition for the other E-Maj functions, even if the content of the emaj\group\def table is modified later.
+By registering the group's composition in an internal table (emaj\relation), the emaj\create\group() function freezes its definition for the other E-Maj functions, even if the content of the emaj\group\def table is modified later.

-A tables group can be altered by the emaj\alter\group() function (see §4.3) or suppressed by the emaj\drop\group() function (see §4.2.9).
+A tables group can be altered by the emaj\alter\group() function (see §4.4).